inikishev/torchzero/docs/source/FAQ.rst

 This method also supports cycling momentum, which some schedulers like OneCycleLR do.
 Momentum will be cycled on all modules that have :code:`momentum` or :code:`beta1` parameters.

-Alternatively, learning rate scheduler can be created separately by passing it the LR module, which can be accessed with :code:`get_lr_module` method like this:
+Alternatively, learning rate scheduler can be created separately by passing it the LR module, which can be accessed with :py:meth:`torchzero.optim.Modular.get_lr_module<get_lr_module>` method like this:

 .. code:: python